mkalam-alami/jsx-pistols/README.md

 # JSX Pistols

-TypeScript and JSX as web templates.
-For NodeJS.
+TypeScript and JSX as web templates, for NodeJS.

 * Allows importing your app sources & typings from the templates
 * Caching